Converting 0.75 to a Fraction: Demystifying Decimals

 3. Real-World Applications: Fractions are commonly used in cooking, construction, and various trades where precise measurements are critical.

-See also What is 1/4 as a Decimal?
+See also What is 12 Times 6?

 Section 4: Real-World Examples